redpanda-data/connect/docs/examples/kafka-json-mutating.md

 Using a broker allows us to tune the number of parallel consumers inside the process in order to reach our maximum CPU utilisation.

-We also specify a `max_batch_count`, which is the maximum number of messages to batch together when we have a backlog of prefetched messages.
+We also specify a `batching.count`, which is the maximum number of messages to batch together when we have a backlog of prefetched messages.
 The advantage of this is that a batch will be sent as a single request on the Kafka producer output.
 By tuning the batch size we should be able to increase our output